DeSantis allegation about Crist running mate called ‘a lie’

 Gaetz, a Republican congressman from the Florida Panhandle, is under federal investigation for the alleged sex trafficking of a 17-year-old, which he has denied.

-DeSantis is being challenged by U.S. Rep. Crist, a former Republican governor of Florida.
+DeSantis is challenged on Nov.
+8 by U.S. Rep. Crist, a former Republican governor of Florida.
 Crist announced Hernandez-Mats as his running mate on Saturday.

 Asked what proof the governor had for the basis of his allegations, Bryan Griffin, the governor’s press secretary, deferred the question to campaign staff.

-The campaign sent a flyer from the Republican Party of Florida that repeated the allegation that Hernandez-Mats protected Nibbs and a Miami Herald article about the investigation, which also described his support of her candidacy for union president in 2016, but nothing that showed she protected Nibbs or hindered the investigation.
+The campaign sent a flyer from the Republican Party of Florida that repeated the allegation that Hernandez-Mats protected Nibbs and a Miami Herald article about the investigation, but nothing that showed she protected Nibbs or hindered the investigation.

 The case drew a lot of news media attention in South Florida as people questioned how Miami-Dade Schools and the 40,000-member union allowed the allegations to go on for 12 years.